OpenAPI to TypeScript generator and mock server

 };

-Using convention over configuration and automatically generated types, Counterfact allows front-end developers to quickly build fake REST APIs for prototype and testing purposes.
+With convention over configuration, automatically generated types, a fluent API, and an innovative REPL, Counterfact allows front-end developers to quickly build fake REST APIs for prototype and testing purposes.

 Please send feedback / questions to pmcelhaney@gmail.com or create a new issue.